tombotXL/tomordonez.github.io-src/content/top-5-python-scripts-sourcing.md

 There is another way to install ResumeParser but the "legacy" source files are not found on the author's Github project anymore.

-Follow the same process to download the project:
+Follow the same process to download the project.

+If you are on Ubuntu and you haven't installed git:

+    $ sudo apt install git

 Git clone ResumeParser: